DevMountain/ios-code-review-checklist/README.md

 # Code Review Guidelines

+Code Review is the time to catch issues and provide intervention for students who don't understand the concepts from the week.
+The length of Code Review will vary from student to student, and may take between 20-90 minutes.

-## Form
+## Check

-First look at the overall form of the code.
-Verify that:

-1. All projects are pushed to Github with detailed commit messages
+1. All projects are pushed to Github with detailed commit messages.
+2. Each project is complete and functioning.
+3. There are no exceptions or warnings.
-2. Classes, properties, and methods follow proper naming conventions and style.
+4. Classes, properties, and methods follow proper naming conventions and style.
-3. Code is readable, organized in a useful way.
-4. Code is written by the student, not copied and pasted from solution branches.
+5. Code is written by the student, not copied and pasted from solution branches.

-## Function
+## Review

-Make sure the app works using the prescribed frameworks.
-Verify that:

-1. Code meets functionality expectations.
-2. There are no exceptions or warnings.
-3. Code follows best practices taught in class.
+Talk through each objective from the week's lessons.

+1. Have the student rate themselves (1-5 rating) on each objective.
+2. If the student rates themselves 3 or lower, work with them on the objective.
+3. If needed, reteach and provide resources or practice on poor objectives.
+4. Report the scores for each objective using the Objective Reporting Spreadsheet

-## Advanced
+## Set Goals

 1. Set goals for the student to work on outside of class.
+Goals should focus on student deficiencies first, then black diamond or advanced work.
 2. If working on team or capstone project, review architecture and design.

 ## Update Dashboard Score